 - a.
-Specify constant DC output type LED driver complying with the following IEC standards to minimise flickering: - i) IEC 6238432 ii) IEC 61347 Part 1 and Part 2-1333
+Specify constant DC output type LED driver complying with the following IEC standards to minimise flickering: - i) IEC 6238431 ii) IEC 61347 Part 1 and Part 2-1332 safety to the driver user.

 Note: The standard specifies performance requirements for electronic control gear, the control gear modules specified in this standard are designed to provide constant voltage or current.